JavaScriptDude/vtscan/README.md

 options:
   -h, --help            show this help message and exit --verbose, -v
   --stdin, -            Read file from stdin (can use '-' also.
-Eg % echo foo.txt | vtscan -)
+Eg % curl https://foo.com/some_installer | vtscan - )
   --gui, -g             Launch GUI.
 Default is CLI --links, -L           Launch links in browser --hash, -m            sha1 or sha256 hash to scan